gtpWebDev/template-web-app/README.md

 };
 ```

-As an example, add **dancing.ttf** to the src directory and incorporate it via an @font-face declaration in **styles.css** (note, the image needs to be used for webpack to add it to the build)
+As an example, add **Kanit-Regular.ttf** to the src directory and incorporate it via an @font-face declaration in **styles.css** (note, the image needs to be used for webpack to add it to the build)

 ```
   |- /src